News

-Young Mi discusses her research on the domestication of the Siamese Fighting Fish in this article in The Scientist!
+Young Mi discusses her research on the domestication of the Siamese Fighting Fish in this article of The Scientist!

 Darcy joins the Tribeca Film Festival panel for a discussion after a viewing of Father of the Cyborgs.
 Check out the discussion here!